ionic-team/ionic-site/docs/v2/api/components/nav/NavController/index.md

 <div class="return-value">
 <i class="icon ion-arrow-return-left"></i>
 <b>Returns:</b>
-  <code>Promise</code> Returns a promise when the view has been removed
+  <code>Promise</code> Returns a promise when the page has been removed.
 </div>